robwil/web-eatyourexam/content/post/2006-06-11-photo-gallery.md

 title: Photo Gallery
 url: /?p=49
 ---
 I added a Coppermine Photo Gallery to the site.
 It is accessible at eatyourexam.com/photos.
 Currently, I have one album up, and it is my cars from Gran Turismo 4.
 I used the Photo Travel feature in the game to pose and snap pictures of my cars with cool backdrops.
-Check that out <a target="_blank" title="Eatyourexam.com Photo Gallery: Gran Turismo 4" href="http://eatyourexam.com/photos/thumbnails.php?album=1">here</a>.
+Check that out [here](http://eatyourexam.com/photos/thumbnails.php?album=1).

 Once I get my new motherboard, and I get my computer up and running, this site is going to shift back into focus for me, especially after school is over.